waste-of-kindergarten/xpython37-v0.1/python/Doc/library/difflib.rst

 --------------

 This module provides classes and functions for comparing sequences.
-It can be used for example, for comparing files, and can produce difference information in various formats, including HTML and context and unified diffs.
+It can be used for example, for comparing files, and can produce information about file differences in various formats, including HTML and context and unified diffs.
 For comparing directories and files, see also, the :mod:`filecmp` module.

 .. class:: SequenceMatcher
+   :noindex:

    This is a flexible class for comparing pairs of sequences of any type, so long as the sequence elements are :term:`hashable`.
 The basic algorithm predates, and is a